YOUR BREATHING SPACE WORLD ASTHMA DAY CHECKLIST

 Remember, our Lung Health Line is open year-round, and Certified Respiratory Educators are standing by to give you the advice you need to take control of your asthma.

-From the staff and volunteers at The Ontario Lung Association, we wish you a happy and healthy World Asthma Day
+From the staff and volunteers at the Lung Health Foundation , we wish you a happy and healthy World Asthma Day

 Public education spotlight: Learn how to help youth quit smoking

 Imagine helping a young person quit using tobacco, and preventing them from becoming addicted to nicotine!
 Youth tobacco cessation is complex, but this resource suite will help people who work with youth – including healthcare providers – apply the principles of youth engagement and achieve real results.
 This e-module and coordinating resource suite is available for free through our Digital Learning Hub.
 Click here to start learning now!